inveniosoftware/docs-invenio-rdm/docs/operate/customize/static_pages.md

 The template file content is what will be imported in the database and rendered to the user when navigating to the page's URL.

+## Register Pages

 _Introduced in InvenioRDM v12_

-## Register Pages

-InvenioRDM now allows for dynamic registration of static pages through configuration. after doing the steps above, Add the `APP_RDM_PAGES` variable to your `invenio.cfg` to map the page identifiers to URLs, this enables the application to serve these pages dynamically, For example:
+InvenioRDM now allows for dynamic registration of static pages through configuration.
+After doing the steps above, Add the `APP_RDM_PAGES` variable to your `invenio.cfg` to map the page identifiers to URLs, this enables the application to serve these pages dynamically, For example:

 ```py
 APP_RDM_PAGES = {